Open Access Policy

 4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 The author list should include all appropriate researchers and no others.
 Authorship provides credit for a researcher’s contributions to a study and carries accountability.
 European Review for Medical and Pharmacological Sciences encourages transparency by publishing statements on author contributions since the journal is not in a position to investigate or adjudicate authorship disputes before or after publication.
-Such disagreements, if they cannot be resolved amongst authors, should be brought up to the relevant institutional authority.
+If the authors cannot resolve such disagreements among themselves, they should refer the matter to the appropriate institutional authority.
 Authors are, therefore, required to include a statement of responsibility in the manuscript that specifies the contribution of every author.
+Contributions to the work that do not meet authorship criteria, such as study support, general mentoring, data collection, study coordination, and similar activities, can be recognized in the Acknowledgements.

 The primary affiliation for each author should be the institution where the majority of their work was done.
 If an author has subsequently moved, the current address may also be stated.